Nonye2K3/chia/Quick-Start-Guide.md

 Some routers may require port forwarding, or enabling UPnP in the router's configuration.

-Due to the nature of proof of space lookups by the harvester in the current release you should limit the number of plots on a physical drive to 50 or less.
-This limit will significantly increase soon.

 ## uvloop

 For potentially increased networking performance on non Windows platforms using development installs,